Proven-Paradox/shaper-system/Handbook.md

 The Arbiter determines who might be surprised in a given scenario.
 It might involve [Awareness](#awareness) checks against [Stealth](#stealth), but different situations may call for different rolls to see if someone gets an opportunity to strike the first blow.
 If a creature is surprised, it doesn’t act in the first Round of combat and is treated as [Flat Footed](#flat-footed).

 ## Time in Combat
 Actions in combat are organized into Rounds (10 seconds in game) in which each combatant takes a Turn.

 Each Round is broken down into three phases.

-### Turn Order
-Who acts when in a given Round is determined by an Initiative roll.
-Everyone rolls normally, adding their [Initiative Bonus](#initiative-bonus).
-The person with the highest result goes first, followed by the next highest, and so on until everyone has had a Turn.

 ### Round Start
 At the start of every Round, everyone pays the Upkeep of any ongoing Abilities, reduce the counter on Abilities that have Cooldowns, as well as any Abilities or effects with limited Duration.
 If a Character used their Counter Action (see below) the previous Round, they regain it at Round Start.

 > It can be helpful when running fights to get one of the players to keep up with everything that needs to happen at Round Start, at least for the players' side.

-### Action Phase
+### Turn Taking
-Each Round, every combatant acts in the order of their Initiative rolls.
+Each Round, every combatant takes a turn.
+The order participants take their individual Turns in is determined by an Initiative roll at the start of combat.
+Everyone rolls normally, adding their [Initiative Bonus](#initiative-bonus).
+The person with the highest result goes first, followed by the next highest, and so on until everyone has had a Turn.

 #### Actions
 When your Turn comes, you get two Actions to work with: one Major and one Minor.
 Abilities list their Action requirements in their descriptions.
 Things such as speaking or movements that don’t meaningfully change the state of the fight do not require an Action.
 You are not required to use both of your Actions.